sonofmom/freebsd_ton_guide/freebsd_ton_installation.md

 ## Step b: Enable node control via daemontools
 ### Create service directory
-> sudo mkdir /var/service/newton-testnet-node
+> sudo mkdir /var/service/.newton-testnet-node

+Note that we are prefixing the directory name with a dot, this makes service directory invisible to svscan as we do not want things to start something until we are finished with configuring.

 ### Disable auto-start of the service
-> sudo touch /var/service/newton-testnet-node/down
+> sudo touch /var/service/.newton-testnet-node/down

+This is optional, only if you do not wish service to auto-start.

-### Create run script
+### Fetch and edit run script
-Download the [run](./support/service/newton-testnet-node/run) file and place it into `/var/service/newton-testnet-node` directory.
-It should be executable.
+Download the [run](./support/service/newton-testnet-node/run) file into `/var/service/.newton-testnet-node` directory and make it executable.

+> sudo fetch https://raw.githubusercontent.com/sonofmom/freebsd_ton_guide/master/support/service/newton-testnet-node/run -o /var/service/.newton-testnet-node/run\
+sudo chmod 755 /var/service/.newton-testnet-node/run

-**Make sure you review the file content and adjust the variables to your node configuration.**
+**Make sure you review the file content and adjust the variables to your dht server configuration.**

 ### Test run script
-> sudo /var/service/newton-testnet-node/run
+> sudo /var/service/.newton-testnet-node/run

 If all is correct then the validator node will start as foreground process.
 If not, please review your instance *log files*

-### Restart svscan
+### Make service visible to svscan
-> sudo service svscan restart
+> sudo mv /var/service/newton-testnet-node /var/service/newton-testnet-node

 ### Test if service can be started using svscan
-> sudo svc -u /var/service/newton-testnet-node\
+> sudo svc -u /var/service/newton-testnet-node

+Now wait 2-3 seconds and issue

-sudo svstat /var/service/newton-testnet-node
+> sudo svstat /var/service/newton-testnet-node

-If all went OK then you should see following message: `/var/service/newton-testnet-node: up (pid 65713) 1 seconds, normally down` where pid and seconds will be different on your system of course.
+If all went OK then you should see following message: `/var/service/newton-testnet-node: up (pid 65713) 3 seconds, normally down` where pid and seconds will be different on your system of course.

 ### Enable automatic start of service
 > sudo rm /var/service/newton-testnet-node/down